openlit/openlit/sdk/python/README.md

 ```

 ### Step 2: Instrument your Application
 Integrating the OpenLIT into LLM applications is straightforward.
-Start monitoring for your LLM Application with just **one line of code**:
+Start monitoring for your LLM Application with just **two lines of code**:

 ```python
 import openlit